mushcatshiro/CS-basics/Software Engineering/aws/middlewares.md

 throughput of 300 messages/s without batching and 3000 msg/s with batching.
 It
 also guarantees exact once delivery by removing duplicates.
 SQS FIFO queue has a message group features such that each consumer can request for a batch of messages within the same message queue to be processed.
+FIFO queue **must** end with suffix `.fifo` and it counts to the 80 character limit of queue name.

+> 3000 msg/s is done by batching 10 messages together which is also the max

 SQS can be used a buffers to database write when the traffic is high.
 It helps decoupling the write operation to database from the application request.